laubryan/LightWaveObjectViewer/README.md

 Compile and run the tool, and then you can simply drag and drop a LightWave object (LWO) file onto the window to display it.

 ## Recent Updates

 - Added generalized algorithm to split n-sided polygons.
 Previously, polygons with more than 4 vertices were being skipped.
+- Added support for changing the view distance using the mouse wheel.
+- The camera view is now positioned a suitable distance away when an object is initially loaded.
 - Fixed an issue where some objects weren't being shaded properly due to very small vertex normals.

 ## Technical

 ### Overview

 The viewer tool was written in C++ using the Win32 API for the base application and the Direct3D 11 API for the 3D parts.

 ### Object Files